 Therapist Laguna Beach – Psychologist Beverly Hills – Couples Counseling Los Angeles –

 With only a small percentage of applicants being accepted, I was lucky enough to be chosen for the truly coveted clinical therapist internship at the Maple Center in Beverly Hills, which is a highly respected training facility.
 After experiencing encouraging results with my clients, I decided to extend my stay and volunteered my services for an additional year and a half to further sharpen my budding clinical skills.

 While earning my doctorate at Ryokan College in Los Angeles, I listened to my wise therapist’s suggestion and actually took her advice and began working with individuals suffering from schizophrenia and bipolar spectrum disorders for several years.
 Much to my delight, this specialty proved to be emotionally rewarding as well as an excellent learning opportunity.

-As a result of this long journey, the opportunity to really take a look at and work on myself has been an amazingly enlightening and positively transformational experience.
+As a result of this long journey, the opportunity to really take a look at and work on me has been an amazingly enlightening and positively transformational experience.
 It has been by far, the best thing I have ever done for myself and my clients.
-This ongoing process has helped me tremendously in my Beverly Hills, Los Angeles and Laguna Beach practices and is an invaluable tool that in my experience very few other therapists, coaches, psychologists, psychotherapists, or even psychiatrists have.
+This ongoing process has helped me tremendously in my Beverly Hills, Los Angeles, and Laguna Beach practices and is an invaluable tool that in my experience very few other therapists, coaches, psychologists, psychotherapists, or even psychiatrists have.

-I caringly and genuinely want to help every client who is motivated to have a different outcome that comes though my door.
+I caringly and genuinely want to help every client who is motivated to have a different outcome who comes through my door.
 I do not sit quietly like other therapists and just take notes.
-You’ll constant feedback, advice and valuable life skills in each session that you can apply right away.
+You’ll constant feedback, advice, and valuable life skills in each session that you can apply right away.
 I work with each individual to help them build on their native strengths and intelligence to attain the personal growth they are committed to reaching.
 In other words, if it’s meant to be, it’s up to me (the client).